Report an abandoned vehicle

 What we do next

 When you report an abandoned vehicle we will investigate and inspect the vehicle.
 If we believe it’s been abandoned it will usually be removed within 7 days.
-We can’t remove vehicles from private land without the permission of the landowner.
+We can remove any vehicle abandoned on land in the open air, including private land unless the Land Owner objects.
+(Refuse Disposal (Amenity) Act 1978).

 If a vehicle is on the highway and is in a dangerous condition or causing a hazard, we will remove it within 24 hours of inspecting the vehicle.